 We will adopt A-IFRS for the first time in our financial statements for the year ending June 30, 2006, which will include comparative financial statements for the year ended June 30, 2005.
 AASB 1 "First-time Adoption of Australian Equivalents to International Financial Reporting Standards" ("AASB 1") requires that an entity develop accounting policies based on the standards and related interpretations effective at the reporting date of its first annual A-IFRS financial statements (e.g., June 30, 2006).
 AASB 1 also requires that those policies be applied as of the date of transition to A-IFRS (e.g., July 1, 2004) and throughout all periods presented in the first A-IFRS financial statements.
 The selected consolidated financial data as of December 31, 2005 and for the six month periods ended December 31, 2005 and 2004 have been derived from our unaudited interim consolidated financial statements and the notes thereto included elsewhere in this registration statement, which have been prepared in accordance with AASB standards and Urgent Issues Group ("UIG") interpretations issued and effective, or issued and early-adopted, at June 29, 2006.
-As a result, the accounting policies used to prepare the unaudited interim consolidated financial statements are subject to change up to the reporting date of our first A-IFRS financial statements.
+As a result, the accounting policies used to prepare the unaudited interim consolidated financial statements.
 An explanation of how the transition from superseded policies to A-IFRS has affected our financial position, financial performance and cash flows is discussed in Note 9 to the unaudited interim consolidated financial statements.
 In the opinion of our management, the unaudited interim consolidated financial statements include all adjustments (consisting of normal recurring adjustments) considered necessary for a fair presentation have been included.